launchdarkly/api-client-javascript/docs/FeatureFlagsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //Token.apiKeyPrefix = 'Token';

-var apiInstance = new LaunchDarklyRestApi.FlagsApi();
+var apiInstance = new LaunchDarklyRestApi.FeatureFlagsApi();

 var projectKey = "projectKey_example"; // String | The project key, used to tie the flags together under one project so they can be managed together.

 var featureFlagKey = "featureFlagKey_example"; // String | The feature flag's key.
 The key identifies the flag in your code.

 var opts = {
-  'environmentKeyQuery': "environmentKeyQuery_example" // String | The environment key
+  'env': "env_example" // String | By default, each feature will include configurations for each environment.
+You can filter environments with the env query parameter.
+For example, setting env=production will restrict the returned configurations to just your production environment.
 };

 var callback = function(error, data, response) {